Salsay Weyane Tigray: Policies

 In September 2020, prior to the 2020 Tigray regional election held that month, SAWET aimed at increased autonomy for Tigray Region, to "secure its territorial integrity, promote its language, and preserve its heritage."

 September 2020 election

 SAWET won 7,136 votes out of the 2,633,848 votes cast, winning no seats in the September 2020 election.
 The Tigray Regional Council resulting from the election established a mechanism for minority parties to propose agendas and bills, present motions, propose policy and nominate appointees.
 SAWET criticised the mechanism as insufficient to "bring about the desired outcome for a vibrant democratic process".
-SAWET was allotted two seats on the council.
+SAWET was allotted two seats on the council which it rejected out of principle.

 Tigray War

 In January 2021, during the Tigray War, the National Election Board of Ethiopia (NEBE) asked SAWET for an "explanation about [its] activities" before taking a possible decision on deregistering the party in relation to its participation in the September 2020 Tigray election, that NEBE considered illegal.

 On 2 February 2021, SAWET, together with National Congress of Great Tigray and Tigray Independence Party, estimated there to have been 52,000 civilian casualties of the Tigray War.